chinapedia/wikipedia.abstract.en/Page/Kerguelen_Islands.md

 History

-Yves_de_Kerguelen.jpg.|upright]] Kerguelen Islands appear as the "Ile de Nachtegal" on Philippe Buache's map from 1754 before the island was officially discovered in 1772.
+.|upright]] Kerguelen Islands appear as the "Ile de Nachtegal" on Philippe Buache's map from 1754 before the island was officially discovered in 1772.
 The Buache map has the title _Carte des Terres Australes comprises entre le Tropique du Capricorne et le Pôle Antarctique où se voyent les nouvelles découvertes faites en 1739 au Sud du Cap de Bonne Esperance_ ('Map of the Southern Lands contained between the Tropic of Capricorn and the Antarctic Pole, where the new discoveries made in 1739 to the south of the Cape of Good Hope may be seen').
 It is possible this early name was after Abel Tasman's ship _De Zeeuwsche Nachtegaal_.
 On the Buache map, "Ile de Nachtegal" is located at 43°S, 72°E, about 6 degrees north and 2 degrees east of the accepted location of Grande Terre.

 The islands were officially discovered by the French navigator Yves-Joseph de Kerguelen-Trémarec on 12 February 1772.
 The next day Charles de Boisguehenneuc landed and claimed the island for the French crown.[4]
 Yves de Kerguelen organised a second expedition in 1773 and arrived at the _"baie de l'Oiseau"_ by December of the same year.
 On 6 January 1774 he commanded his lieutenant, Henri Pascal de Rochegude, to leave a message notifying any passers-by of the two passages and of the French claim to the islands.[5]
-Thereafter, a number of expeditions briefly visited the islands, including that of Captain James Cook in December 1776 during his third voyage, who verified and confirmed the passage of de Kerguelen by discovering and annotating the message left by the French navigator.[6]
-Christmas_Harbour_Kerguelens_Land,_1811.jpg.]]
+Thereafter, a number of expeditions briefly visited the islands, including that of Captain James Cook in December 1776 during his third voyage, who verified and confirmed the passage of de Kerguelen by discovering and annotating the message left by the French navigator.[6] .]]

 Soon after their discovery, the archipelago was regularly visited by whalers and sealers (mostly British, American and Norwegian) who hunted the resident populations of whales and seals to the point of near extinction, including fur seals in the 18th century and elephant seals in the 19th century.
 The sealing era lasted from 1781 to 1922 during which time 284 sealing visits are recorded, nine of which ended when the vessel was wrecked.[7]
 Modern industrial sealing, associated with whaling stations, occurred intermittently between 1908 and 1956.
 Since the end of the whaling and sealing era, most of the islands' species have been able to increase their population again.[8]
 Relics of the sealing period include trypots, hut ruins, graves and inscriptions.[9]

 In 1800, spent eight months sealing and whaling around the islands.
 During this time Captain Robert Rhodes, her master, prepared a chart of the islands.[10]
 That vessel returned to London in April 1801 with 450 tuns of sea elephant oil.[11]

 In 1825, the British sealer John Nunn and three crew members from _Favourite_ were shipwrecked on Kerguelen until they were rescued in 1827 by Captain Alexander Distant during his hunting campaign.[12][13]
-NUNN(1850)_p182_THE_EGG-CART.jpg

 The islands were not completely surveyed until the Ross expedition of 1840.[14]